 4.The PDs were against social welfare.
 Again, the facts don’t speak for themselves.
 Welfare rates rose under FF and the PDs, and I don’t recall anyone in the party having a problem with it.
 In fact, the party was particularly proud of the increase in pensions and help for carers.
 You know, the stuff the Labour Party is currently cutting.

 5. The PDs were the party of Big Business.
 Certainly, the party was openly pro-business, whereas FF and FG tended to hide their business contacts.
-But who brought in the Minimum Wage, and the Office of Corporate Enforcement?
+But who brought in the Minimum Wage, and the Office of Corporate Enforcement, or the Environmental Protection Agency or got rid of Dublin’s smog?
 Labour, right?
 No wait, it was Eamon Gilmore and Democratic Left?
 No, actually, it was the PDs and Fianna Fail.
 The difference with the PDs was that they did not regard “business” as a dirty word.

 6. The PDs were socially liberal.
 Again, this is a myth which people bought into despite the actual facts.
 The party abolished the death penalty in 1990, despite the fact that there were FF cabinet ministers (Michael Woods) opposed as recently as 1989.
 But aside from that, on liberal issues like divorce and contraception, the party did nothing.
 It attempted to reverse the X case ruling in a referendum, and despite making friendly noises about gay marriage, never actually did anything, leaving the Greens to do the heavy lifting and getting civil partnership through (something for which they deserve far more credit than they ever got).
 The PDs were not as much liberal as not anti-liberal.